Cghlewis/crystal_site/content/blog/data_clean_01/index.markdown

 13. Add metadata as needed
     - While interoperable file types such as .csv files are highly recommended, I still think it can be extremely helpful to create another copy of your clean data in a format that allows for embedded metadata, such as .sav files.
 These file types allow you to embed variable and value labels that can be very handy for a data user.
 This can be especially helpful if you plan to export your variables with numeric values (ex: numeric values (1/0), rather than text values (yes/no)).
 In this case, rather than having to flip back and forth between a file and a data dictionary to interpret values, users can review information about the variables within the file itself.
 14. Data validation
-    - At minimum this step should be added to the end of your data cleaning process, but at best, you should add this step to the beginning of your file, and also sprinkle it throughout your process, checking and validating every one of your transformations along the way.
+    - At minimum this step should be added to the end of your data cleaning process, but at best, you should be checking and validating every one of your transformations along the way as well.
-      - Why do I say it should be added to the beginning of a script?
-Because validating your raw data can actually help confirm that the data is coming in as you expected it to.
-This is especially useful for longitudinal data cleaning where you have a script that you expect to run consistently each wave of data collection.
-But what if raw data changes unexpectedly?
-Your process is no longer working as expected but will you catch that?
-      - At minimum, look for these issues during your data validation process (using your data dictionary as your source of truth):
+      - Below is a sampling of checks you should complete during your validation process (using your data dictionary as your source of truth):
         1. Values out of range
         2. Variable types not as expected
         3. Missing columns